ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

-The OpenMANIPULATOR-X controller provides basic manipulation of OpenMANIPULATOR-X. You can control the dynamixels of OpenMANIPULATOR-X and check states of OpenMANIPULATOR-X through [messages](/docs/en/platform/openmanipulator_x/ros_controller_package/#message-list) of the controller.
+The OpenMANIPULATOR-X controller provides basic manipulation of OpenMANIPULATOR-X. You can control DYNAMIXEL's of OpenMANIPULATOR-X and check states of OpenMANIPULATOR-X through [messages](/docs/en/platform/openmanipulator_x/ros_controller_package/#message-list) of the controller.

 **NOTE**: This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 {: .notice--info}